snedcorp/minijavac/README.md

 [^8]: Thereby requiring each supported OpCode to be mapped to a corresponding StackTransformation - for each instruction, the StackMapTableAttribute has to know exactly how to manipulate its operand stack to reflect the instruction's execution.

-Note that the only reason that this approach works[^9] is the absence of more advanced features like type conversions and polymorphism - at that point, data flow analysis capabilities are likely needed.
+Note that the only reason that this approach works is the absence of more advanced features like type conversions and polymorphism - at that point, data flow analysis capabilities are likely needed.

-[^9]: Probably not completely correctly, especially when dealing with uninitialized variables.

 ### Serialization